Ashutosh-Panda2004/Interviewcoach--AI/README.md

 Stop practicing with generic interview questions.
 InterviewCoach AI creates realistic interview experiences by speaking naturally with you, understanding your background, and giving you detailed feedback on where you stand.
 It's like having a senior engineer mock interview you anytime you want.

+Built with modern web technologies and powered by Google's latest AI models, this platform brings the real interview experience to your screen with low-latency voice streaming, intelligent conversations, and data-driven insights to track your progress.

 ## Key Features

 **Real-Time Voice Interaction**